EASpy: Fast simulation of fluorescence and Cherenkov light from extended air showers at large zenith angles: EASpy framework

 As a final step towards generating realistic camera images which are based on the number of photo-electrons detected in the individual pixels, we implement a coarse simulation of the detection process which includes: \begin{itemize} \item the combined wavelength-dependent quantum efficiency of the photo-cathode and collection efficiency for photo-electrons, \item the wavelength-dependent mirror reflectivity of the mirror facets, and \item the wavelength-dependent transmittance of the camera protective cover. \end{itemize} Additionally the user can provide a single value for all wavelengths which takes into account shadowing effects of the camera support structure and the light guide efficiency of the PMT.

-Therefore, in order to take into account the aforementioned wavelength-dependent effects in addition to atmospheric transmission, we pre-compute for each voxel with index $j$ at a given height $h(j)$ above ground the probability $P_j$ for a photon (fluorescence or Cherenkov) to be detected after propagating through the atmosphere.
-The probability is calculated by integrating the product of emissivity $\Lambda^{Ch,fl}(\lambda)$, detection efficiency $\eta(\lambda)$, and transmission $T(\lambda, h)$.
-The result is normalized to obtain a probability:
+Therefore, in order to take into account the aforementioned wavelength-dependent effects in addition to atmospheric transmission, we pre-compute for each voxel with index $j$ at a given height $h(j)$ above ground the efficiency $P_j$ for a photon (fluorescence or Cherenkov) to be detected after propagating through the atmosphere.
+The efficiency is calculated by integrating the product of emissivity $\Lambda^{Ch,fl}(\lambda)$, detection efficiency $\eta(\lambda)$, and transmission $T(\lambda, h)$.
+The result is normalized and we obtain:

 The wavelength distribution for the fluorescence photons is given by the wavelength dependent intensity relative to the \SI{337}{\nano\metre} band (see Fig.~\ref{fig:rel_intensity_vs_trans}) and Cherenkov photons are following a $1/\lambda^{2}$ distribution.